thradams/cake/removing_phase_2.md

 ## C and C++

 It is expected C++ to implement the same proposal.

-If not the C version that works is the common subset.
+If it is implemented only in C then C is the common subset that works in both (after refactoring some usages).

 ## Samples